“Bottoms Up!” Man Down!

 Put in the effort to find joy and happiness again.
 Even in the simplest of things.
 Lunch with your friends, a movie night with your children, reading a book, going for a walk… even with little to no desire to follow through with them, push yourself.
 It’s so easy to allow grief to cripple us.
 Feel every emotion, go through it, and keep moving forward.

-The importance of living life after losing a loved one cannot be overstated.
 While grief is a natural and necessary process, it’s also vital to find ways to honor the memory of the departed and embrace the present.
 Celebrate them.
 Remembering them in simple ways, and continuing to do things that were meaningful together can help in the healing process.
 It’s essential to acknowledge the pain of loss, but also to find meaning and purpose in moving forward.
 By embracing life and its experiences, individuals can pay tribute to their loved one’s legacy and find solace in the continuation of their own journey.
 This approach allows for the integration of the past into the present, fostering resilience and a sense of connection that can help ease the burden of grief.

 ….”after he died my life’s purpose became making my little piece of this world a more beautiful place in his honor; so, anyone who knows me, knows him.”